andr-ew/soulcenter-web/content/about/_index.en.md

+---
-title: "About Us"
+title: 'About Us'
-description: "Learn more about our company, mission, and the team behind this multilingual website."
+description: 'Learn more about our company, mission, and the team behind this multilingual website.'
 ---

 # About Our Company